kvarak/dnd/docs/_Classes/fighter.md

 The skirmisher is a warrior trained for speed.
 They use their superior mobility to take the fight to their opponents and keep them off balance.
 A fighter built for maneuverability from an aquatic setting is called a mariner and follows the same rules (but choosing the swimming option for No Escape at 3rd level).

 ### No Escape
-When you choose this archetype at 3rd level, you may use your ***reaction*** to move up to half your speed when a creature you can see that is hostile to you moves.
-In addition, you suffer no penalty to movement while either swimming or climbing (chosen when this archetype is taken).
+You can use your ***reaction*** to move up to half your speed when a creature you can see that is hostile to you moves.

 ### Leaping Attack
-At 7th level, after moving at least 10 feet prior to attacking, you have advantage on your first attack.
+After moving at least 10 ft prior to attacking, you have advantage on your first attack this round.

 ### Evasion
-At 10th level, your instinctive agility lets you dodge out of the way of certain area effects, such as a blue dragon's lightning breath or a fireball spell.
+Your instinctive agility lets you dodge out of the way of certain area effects, such as a blue dragon's lightning breath or a fireball spell.
 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 ### Flow like Water
-At 18th level, your base speed increases by 5 feet and you become proficient in Dexterity saving throws.
+Your base speed increases by 5 ft and you become proficient with Dexterity saving throws.

 ### Whirlwind attack
-Starting at 18th level, as an **action**, you may make an attack against every enemy within your reach.
+As an **action**, you may make an attack against every enemy within your reach.
 Each enemy can only be attacked once.